How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Illinois Unsecured Promissory Note

-Every Unsecured Promissory Note in Illinois should include the following critical provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed 9% maximum for consumer loans under $25,000 under Illinois law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Unsecured Promissory Note in Illinois should include the following critical provisions: the full legal names and addresses of both the note holder and borrower, the principal loan amount, the interest rate (which must not exceed 9% legal rate; most business, corporate, and real-estate-secured loans may carry any agreed rate in writing. under Illinois law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.

 Illinois requires the following elements in a valid promissory note: written agreement signed by borrower, clear repayment terms, interest rate disclosure.